 Building a website in Wordpress and then leaving it to wither on the vine is old school.
 Building your site with a modern online website builder will save you a small fortune in development costs.

 Use that money to proactively manage your site.
-Constantly refining the shopping experience and reducing your abandoned cart rate is a never ending cycle of improve, assess, make changes, improve.
+Continually refining the shopping experience and reducing your abandoned cart rate is a never ending cycle of improving, assessing and making changes.

 Add more content to your site consistently.
 It will make it more attractive both to your visitors and search engines alike.